 Where to Stay in Almaty

 Looking for accommodation in Almaty?
-I have trialed so many places there and now only stick with the ones that work well for me.
+I have tried so many places there and now only stick with the ones that work well for me.
 Here are three suggestions I have for places to stay in Almaty- one is budget, one mid-range (and Soviet), and one luxury.
 I have stayed at all at one point or another in Almaty.

-There are a variety of rooms there and it has a huge kitchen and is located right across the street from the bus I mention that will take you to Furmanov, Medeu, Shymbulak, and Butakovskiy Waterfall.
+There are a variety of rooms there and it has a huge kitchen and is located right across the street from the bus I mentioned that will take you to Furmanov, Medeu, Shymbulak, and Butakovskiy Waterfall.
 It is located right beside a mall that has a really nice grocery store inside.

 –> For current rates and availability click here